lefth/fan-speed-control/README.md

 ## Use for magnetic stirrers
-Magnetic stirrers are very easy to make with a computer fan, but people typically control their speed by limiting their voltage with a variable resistor.
+Magnetic stirrers are very easy to make with a computer fan, but people typically control their speed by limiting the voltage with a variable resistor.
 This works badly because they may not have enough torque to get started until they're at nearly full power.
-(Good luck trying to stir a thick liquid.)
+(And good luck trying to stir a thick liquid.)
 Using the built in speed control doesn't have that problem.
 However, operation is still limited by the lowest speed.
 My fan's minimum speed is probably still too fast to stir something very thick like honey.